kaboc/dart_errflow/README.md

 );
 ```

-The handler functions receive the result and the error value, which means you can combine them
+The handler functions receive the function result and the error value, which means you can
-to customise the conditions for your preference.
+combine them to customise the conditions for your preference.

-e.g. To make the `onError` handler called when the process fails for reasons other than a
+e.g. To trigger the `onError` handler when the process fails for reasons other than a
 connection error:

 ```dart